You may have thought that playing into a “cup” or “mug” for effect was more of a “demonstrative” thing. Very cool but not much use beyond that…

 - Fully forward-facing design aims the sound directly out from you and into your mic

-- The Harp Wah™ becomes an extension of your regular hand cupping position – making it feel natural, with minimal effect on your playing style.
+- An extension of your regular hand cupping position – feels more natural – minimal effect on your playing style

-- Anodized polished aluminum – safe, rock-hard and extremely durable finish – inside and out.
+- Anodized polished aluminum – rock-hard, extremely durable finish – inside and out

-- Universal shape and gender-neutral size accommodates a wide range of harp players.
+- Universal shape and size accommodates a wide range of harp players

 - For left or right-handed players.